MCAT Accommodations: What They Mean and How to Get Them

 The MCAT testing conditions can seem intimidating, but accommodations are available for people with disabilities.
 Read on to discover how to apply for MCAT accommodations.

 The MCAT is challenging and requires a lot of preparation and concentration.
+In fact, most students spend weeks reviewing content and several more taking and reviewing full-length practice tests.
 However, the test can be even more daunting for a person with a disability.
 The AAMC is aware that not everyone starts on an even playing field, which is why accommodations are offered for test-takers with medical conditions or disabilities.

 Receiving accommodations from the AAMC shouldn’t be a stressful process, and we’re here to help.
 We’ll cover how to apply for accommodations on the MCAT and discuss eligibility requirements.